Welcome to The Lutheran Theological Seminary at Philadelphia!

 Henry is the seminary’s website used for registration, grade posting, and billing.
 By now you should have received your Henry ID and password from the IT Department.
 If you have not received this information, contact firstname.lastname@example.org.
 You can login to Henry by going to henry.ltsp.edu.
 You should have also received a letter from Student Services telling you the name of your Academic Advisor.
 This faculty member will assist you in choosing your courses and will provide you with the PIN number you will need in order to complete your online registration.

 The Catalog Registration Supplement includes a section that outlines the classes that categories of students are normally expected to take, along with details about degree requirements.
 Since the curriculum is meant to be flexible, there is not a set order for taking classes and there are few prerequisites.
 In other words you don’t need to have completed the course on the Pentateuch in order to take a class on the Prophets.
 Having said that, we do have suggestions you might want to consider.

 Will you find it more helpful to take a Biblical Course and/or theology course prior to taking integrative courses such as Preaching or Christian Education?
 This is a good question to discuss with your advisor.
-If you are a part time student we suggest that in addition to IPT you consider another required core course.
+If you are a part time student we suggest that you consider starting with a core course.

 Student Health Insurance Information

 All students taking 2.5 credits or more in a semester (including students on internship) are required to carry health insurance.
 Students must participate in the student health insurance plan, unless you can show proof of comparable coverage or better.
 For more information, check out Health Insurance or visit the EIIA Seminary Student Insurance Plan Website.